Jasiel-Stark8/MoryaAI/Developers_Notes.md

 ## Troubleshooting

-If you encounter any issues during development, please refer to the respective documentation for Vue.js, NuxtUI, and Flask.
+If you encounter any issues during development, please refer to the respective documentation for Vue.js, PrimeVue, and Flask.
 If the issue persists, reach out to the team for assistance.

 ## Contact